 Applications / Drawpile in the menu screen and the GUI opened with no issues and drawing works well too.

 I connected to a random Drawpile server to test if it worked without issues, turns out it does quite well.
 Note that I’m using VirtualBox to run Drawpile and it’s a bit cumbersome to use under a VM, but you get the idea.

 I made a pull request (PR) to HaikuPorts (the recipe repository for haiku packages) to include Drawpile into Haiku, you should see it in the HaikuDepot once the PR has merged.
-If you want to try it out, you can download the Drawpile package directly from here:
+If you want to try it out, you can download the Drawpile package with previous versions directly from HaikuDepot.